t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 ZAP.COM       - Zero unused memory<br>

 <b>Utilities specifically created for 2300 58k ADS CP/M 2.2 v1.85</b><br>
-Some of these utilities were implemented in Turbo Pascal.
+Most of these utilities were implemented in Turbo Pascal.
 The source code for these will be forthcoming.
-The utilities only work with this specific version of the operating system.<br>
+The utilities only work with this specific version of the operating system as they access CBIOS internal data structures.<br>
 AAUTOST.COM   - Utility to set initial command to run after CP/M boots<br>
-AFORMAT.MAC   - Floppy format utility<br>
+AFORMAT.MAC   - 8" floppy disk formatter source<br>
 AFORMAT.COM   - Disk format utility<br>
 AFORMAT2.COM  - Alternate disk format utility implemented in Turbo Pascal<br>
 AMODEM7.COM   - Original implementation of Modem7 for ADS CP/M.<br>
 ASETDRV.COM   - Utility to allow custom associations of CP/M drive letters to specific controllers/drive units<br>
 ASETDSK.COM   - Utility to set which drives are SSDD and DSDD<br>
 ASETIO.COM    - Utility to set the CP/M I/O byte<br>
-ASETSIO.MAC   - Utility for setting RS-232 serial parameters<br>
+ASETSIO.MAC   - Source code for utility for setting RS-232 serial parameters<br>
 ASETSIO.COM   - Utility to set serial port parameters<br>
 NCPINIT.COM   - Utility to format local 35mb NCP hard disk drive<br>